Onan 5500 Generator and the Set Quiet GasolineTM Series RV QG will be reviewed on this article.

 On 7/10/2019 at 5:30 PM, elibedarn said:

 When the rear a/c is changed on one of 2 things take place, the machine shuts down or the alternator breaker snaps to off.
-In this 2002 Georgie Young boy the electrical plug is either plugged into coast power or plugged into the generator.
+In this 2002 Georgie Young boy the electrical plug is either plugged into coast power or plugged into the power cell.
 I have physically gotten rid of the plug and junction box from the machine and discovered absolutely nothing detached, nothing scorched, nothing short.

 As recommended in the reply to your question.